My $5/month Cloudflare bill hit $4,868 because of an infinite loop

 Analytics Engine for metrics (100M writes/month free), KV for state.
 No database migrations, ever.
 The monitor worker itself costs ~265 KV ops/day.

 Tail worker captures errors from all monitored workers.
 FNV fingerprinting deduplicates.
 Auto-creates GitHub issues with P0-P4 priority labels.
 Bidirectional webhook sync.
+Configure once in cf-monitor.yaml — the CLI embeds your settings on every deploy.

 D1 (reads, writes, rows), KV (reads, writes, deletes, lists), R2 (Class A, Class B), Workers AI (requests, neurons), Vectorize, Queue, Durable Objects, and Workflows — all automatic.